briankeane/HomeAwayChallenge/README.md

 2. Fill in the secret keys with your own seatGeek api info.

 ## Dependencies:
-Dependencies are managed with CocoaPods, and the Pods folder is included in the repo so no `pod install` is necessary
+Dependencies are managed with CocoaPods.
+The Pods folder is checked into the repo so no `pod install` is necessary

 1. [Alamofire](https://github.com/Alamofire/Alamofire) -- I know it's just one request, but I figure if this was real, we'd be adding to it.
 2. [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) -- I'm fluent in XCTest but I looove the way the Quick and Nimble make the tests so readable.